aarohigandhi/cache/README.md

 - Designed and refined the interface, responsive layouts, and deployment

 ### Aarohi Gandhi
-- Designed the backend development/architecture and data organization
+- Led backend development/architecture and data organization
-- Developed the AI-powered screenshot processing pipeline
+- Developed the AI-powered screenshot processing pipeline and metadata extraction
 - Integrated screenshot analysis and automatic categorization